Empower Minds

 Coffee Cup

-Physicists like drinking coffee, however walking between laboratories with a cup of coffee can be problematic.
+Scientists like drinking coffee, however walking between laboratories with a cup of coffee can be problematic.
 Investigate how the shape of the cup, speed of walking and other parameters affect the likelihood of coffee being spilt while walking.

 Levitation